docarray/docarray/docs/fundamentals/documentarray/find.md

 Here `field1` is {ref}`any field name<doc-fields>` of a Document object.
 To access nested fields, one can use the dunder expression.
 For example, `tags__timestamp` is to access `doc.tags['timestamp']` field.

+`value1` can be either a user given Python object, or a substitution field with curly bracket `{field}`

-`operator1` can be one of the following:
+Finally, `operator1` can be one of the following:

 | Query Operator | Description                                                                                                |
 |----------------|------------------------------------------------------------------------------------------------------------|